 How to Encrypt a Password?

 There are several tools you can use to encrypt a password.
 Each tool works differently and has a different shortcut and application.
-To demonstrate, we are going to use a fake password as an example, and we will use each tool to encrypt it.
+To demonstrate, we will use a fake password as an example and each tool to encrypt it.

 We assume your password is F@rLimit*$!, or Far Limits in the common language.
 Now, let’s use the different encryption tools to encrypt it.

 2. SHA-1 with Salt: The password will still consist of 40 characters, but we used the word “free” at the end, so it will become “fc84bc9f5de0f51f7eea7a05d6f1a5ea1b537a39“.
-Using these two encryption methods will give different results each time, so pay attention when you encrypt your password with them.
+Using these two encryption methods will give different results each time, so pay attention when you encrypt your password.

-3. MD5: This method results in the scrambling of the password into a 128-bit string fingerprint.
-This method is commonly used to encode smaller passwords, such as banking or credit card information.
-For our example, the safe password will be “cbe110855d585d64a8c5cc8c4da8891a“.
+3. MD5: This method scrambles the password into a 128-bit string fingerprint.
+It is commonly used to encode smaller passwords, such as banking or credit card information.
+For our example, the safe password will be “cbe110855d585d64a8c5cc8c4da8891a.

-4. AES: This is an encryption algorithm that results in many variables for your encrypted password to choose from, mainly because you can choose the bit length, the encryption mode and the secret key.
+4. AES: This encryption algorithm results in many variables for your encrypted password to choose from, mainly because you can choose the bit length, the encryption mode and the secret key.

 Using different password encryption methods will set the hacker back when trying to access your system and files.
 These methods will also frustrate the hackers since they’ll be looking through tens, if not thousands, of possible suggestions for your password, and they will eventually choose another easier target.